SalesConnection/Caction-Support/docs/Creation_of_Public_Form.md

      <img src="img/Creat_QR_Code_For_Asset_in_App_Step_5.png" alt="Creation of Public Form in App Step 5" width="280" height="550">
    </p><br>

-6. Select the "Template" you want
+6. Select the "Template" you want.<br><br>
+   *Note: This template refers to the placement of the company logo in the center of the QR code.
    <p align="center">
      <img src="img/Creat_QR_Code_For_Asset_in_App_Step_6.png" alt="Creation of Public Form in App Step 6" width="280" height="550">
    </p><br>